yassineDevox/angular-essentials/README.md

 # angular-essentials
-Hello my students i create this repository to group all lessons and their excercices , then you could access to them in a structured way , i hope you will enjoy it , your teacher yassine from elearnBee :) !! it contains 3 folders :
+Hello my students i created this repository to group all lessons and their excercices , then you could access to them in a structured way , i hope you will enjoy it , your teacher yassine from elearnBee :) !! it contains 3 folders :
 Lessons : contains all lessons of the course